-- 13.1.
-You are required to attend such lectures, tutorials, workshops, assessment and other scheduled learning activities that form part of your Course whether these are delivered in person or via our online learning platforms (e.g. Microsoft Teams and our virtual learning environment).
-This includes the requirement to attend or submit formal assessments on time. - 13.2.
-In accordance with the attendance monitoring policy we monitor attendance of scheduled learning activities where these occur online or on campus.
-To enable this, we may take registers of attendance, or require you to register your attendance, at timetabled activities (e.g. lectures and seminars) and/or at the Student Administration office, within a designated timeframe. - 13.3.
+13.1.
+You are required to attend/participate such lectures, tutorials, workshops, assessment and other Structured Learning Activities that form part of your Course whether these are delivered in person or via our online learning platforms (e.g. Microsoft Teams and our virtual learning environment).
+This includes the requirement to attend, or submit, formal assessments on time.

+- 13.2.
+In accordance with the Academic Engagement Monitoring Policy, we monitor attendance and/or engagement with structured learning activities where these occur online or on campus.
+To enable this, we may take registers of attendance, or require you to register your attendance, at activities (e.g. lectures and seminars) and/or at the Student Administration office, within a designated timeframe. - 13.3.
 We may use user activity logs generated by our systems to monitor attendance and wider engagement with the University.
-This includes manual analysis and interpretation of data from Microsoft Office 365 (e.g. Teams) and/or our virtual learning environment to ascertain if you participate in a scheduled learning environment or with your studies more generally.

-- 13.4.
-The University may terminate your enrolment where you consistently fail to attend scheduled learning activities.
+This includes manual analysis and interpretation of data from Microsoft Office 365 (e.g. Teams) and/or our virtual learning environment to ascertain your participation in and engagement with your studies more generally. - 13.4.
+The University may terminate your enrolment where you consistently fail to attend or engage with structured learning activities.
 We may refer you to our Health, Wellbeing and Support for Study Policy should we have reasonable concerns about your attendance or your wellbeing arising from your wider engagement. - 13.5.
 You agree to conduct yourself in accordance with prevailing health and safety expectations (for example social distancing) at the time, and as defined by Public Health England and the University and agree not to put yourself or others at risk of harm.
 Failure to do so may result in disciplinary action being taken by the University.
 Examples of unacceptable behaviour include, but are not limited to: - i.
 Not following written or verbal instructions on the use of personal protective equipment on campus; - ii.
-Attending campus learning and (formal or informal) social activities where you have been diagnosed with, or have symptoms of COVID-19 and before the prescribed period of self-isolation has elapsed. - iii.
+Attending campus learning and (formal or informal) social activities where you have been diagnosed with, or have symptoms of, COVID-19 and before the prescribed period of self-isolation has elapsed. - iii.
 Attending campus learning and (formal or informal) social activities where you are subject to travel quarantine requirements. - iv.
 Acting in a way that could bring the University into disrepute (e.g. undertaking/attending private engagements or events that would contravene prevailing health and safety expectations). - 13.6.
 Whilst the University promotes an egalitarian learning community, applicants and students should be aware that the University has to routinely schedule activities within the Academic Calendar, which may include activities on Fridays and over weekends.
 Where this conflicts with the observance of religious days for some students, the University will endeavour to make alternative arrangements where reasonably possible.
 Students are therefore advised to inform the University in writing of such issues as soon as possible following their application to the University.
 See also www.falmouth.ac.uk/chaplaincy.